MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-v4-luis.md

 This core bot sample shows an example of an airport flight booking application.
 It uses a LUIS service to recognize the user input and return the top recognized LUIS intent.

+The language model contains three intents: `Book Flight`, `Cancel`, and `None`.
+LUIS will use these intents to understand what the user meant when they send a message to the bot.
+The language model also defines entities that LUIS can extract from the user's input, such as the origin or destination airport.

 # [C#](#tab/csharp)

 After each processing of user input, `DialogBot` saves the current state of both `UserState` and `ConversationState`.
 Once all the required information has been gathered the coding sample creates a demo flight booking reservation.
 In this article we'll be covering the LUIS aspects of this sample.
 However, the general flow of the sample is shown below: